-The excursion mid top provides increased support and stability, which is essential for people with disability and age related health challenges.
-Whether you are recovering from an accident, heart attack, stroke or have Parkinson’s or an orthotic, the Excursion mid-top provides you the stability and support without compromising on essential comfort, breathability, easy access or style.
+The excursion mid top shoe provides increased support and stability, which is essential for people with disability and age related health conditions.

 *Please note: We are unable to provide exchanges on the friendly shoes range.
 Shoes that do not fit must be returned at the buyer’s expense.
 Please ensure to check the sizing chart below.
 If you have any questions about sizing, please email: email@example.com